microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationconditionsapplications-delete-includeapplications.md

 ---
-title: "Remove an identity provider from an External Identities user flow"
+title: "Remove includeApplications (from a user flow)"
-description: "Remove an identity provider from an externalusersselfservicesignupeventsflow."
+description: "Remove an application from an externalUsersSelfServiceSignupEventsFlow."
 author: "nanguil"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"
 doc_type: apiPageType
 ---

-# Remove identityProvider
+# Remove includeApplications (from a user flow)
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove an identity provider from an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) resource
+Remove or unlink an application from an external identities self-service sign up user flow that's represented bby an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object.
+This disables the authentication experience that's defined by the user flow for the application.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).